Should I Accept a Check From the At-Fault Driver or Their Insurance

 • Claim presentation, negotiation, and settlement– Once you have the information needed to value your claim accurately, you can negotiate a fair settlement with the other party.

-If you have been involved in an accident, call Douglas & London to discuss your case with a car accident lawyer in New York.
+If you have been involved in an accident, speak to an experienced New York City Car Accident Lawyer at Douglas & London to discuss your case.
 Our attorneys understand your situation and are here to help you fight for full compensation.
 Call today to schedule a free consultation.